Gōng

 dragon

-Top dragon radical (Kangxi #212).
-The indexing radical of the character, though the dragon is not semantically central — it acts as the phonetic, supplying the sound (lóng → gōng involves a regular initial shift in the same Old Chinese phonetic series).
-The same phonetic anchors (attack), (cage), (deaf).
+Top dragon radical (Kangxi #212), the indexing radical of the character.
+It also carries the sound: (lóng) and the character's reading gōng belong to the same Old Chinese phonetic series.
+The same element anchors (attack), (cage), and (deaf).

 gòng

-Bottom — supplies the modern sound (gòng → gōng, tone shift only) and the original semantic of 'supplying, offering with two hands' (the early form pictured two hands presenting an object).
-This bottom element is the historical core: originally meant 'to supply', a sense later taken over by (which adds the person radical ).
+Bottom carries the original meaning of 'supplying, offering with two hands' (the early form pictured two hands presenting an object).
+This element is the historical core: originally meant 'to supply', a sense later taken over by (which adds the person radical ).

 Stroke Order